For the love of gore, interview with director Cassandra Sechler

 The expression “don’t quit your day job” rings true here.
 I work two jobs to pay rent, bills and support my art.
 I am the lead director at Dreams For Dead Cats Productions, a DIY art/film collaborative here in San Francisco, co-run by filmmaker/musician Craig Jacobson.
-Together we work as freelance photographers/videographers/editors/actors/you name it, with the goal being to help bring zero/low budget projects with a soul to life and promote underground artists.
-I also have my day job as a graphic designer/Administrative Assistant/social media coordinator for a non profit called the Friends of Sharon Art Studio.
+Together we work as freelance photographers/videographers/editors/actors/you name it, with the goal being to help bring zero/low budget projects with a soul to life and to promote underground artists.
+I also support the art community in San Francisco with my day job as a graphic designer/Administrative Assistant/social media coordinator for a nonprofit called the Friends of Sharon Art Studio.

 Most all of what I do creatively is self-funded because I want final say in my work with no outside producers.
 I’ve had a couple projects partially financed with crowd-funding and donations, which has been a great experience, and still allowing me to have final say in the project.